mikeparker/epsagon-terraform/README.md

 ## Parameters

-To find the right values to set for the three Epsagon parameters, go to your [Epsagon settings](https://dashboard.epsagon.com/settings/cloudformation) and click the CloudFormation deploy button:
+To find the right value to set for the External ID Epsagon parameter, go to your [Epsagon settings](https://dashboard.epsagon.com/settings/cloudformation) and click the CloudFormation deploy button:

 ![Epsagon dashboard](./img/epsagon_dashboard.png)

-Then copy the three values in your Terraform file:
+Then copy the ExternalID into your Terraform file:

 ![CloudFormation parameters](./img/cloudformation_params.png)